cookpad/mixed_gauge/README.md

 end
 ```

-Use `.get` to retrive single model class which is connected to proper
+Use `.get` to retrive single record which is connected to proper
 database node.
 Use `.put!` to create new record to proper database node.

-`.all_shards` enables you to all model class which is connected to all
+`.all_shards` returns each model class which is connected to proper
-database nodes in the cluster.
+database node.
+You can query with these models and aggregate result.

 ```ruby
 User.put!(email: 'alice@example.com', name: 'alice')